 Not properly preparing

-Make a list of everything you need to have done in order to fully prepare for a mixing session.
+Make a list of everything you need to have done to adequately prepare for a mixing session.
 Pretend you have an assistant and ask yourself what you’d ask your assistant to do before you needed to mix, then do that.

 Monitoring way too loud

 Get an SPL meter and start checking at what level you’re monitoring.
-About a year ago I had my first real scare when it comes to my ear health.
+About a year ago, I had my first real scare when it comes to my ear health.
 I woke up one day with an ear infection which turned into tinnitus which turned into asymmetrical hearing loss.
-You’re ears are fragile and you should take care of them.
+Your ears are fragile, and you should take care of them.

 My hearing issue was a blessing in disguise.
-I was a habitually monitoring at loud volumes, I wanted to “feel” the music.
-It wasn’t until I was told that if I continued I could further damage my ears that I was forced to monitor at lower volumes.
+I was habitually monitoring at loud volumes, I wanted to “feel” the music.
+It wasn’t until I was told that if I continued, I could further damage my ears that I was forced to monitor at lower volumes.

-I’ve always heard people say it is better to monitor at low volumes but every time I tried I’d always find myself slowly raising the volume until it was back to 100db.
+I’ve always heard people say it is better to monitor at low volumes, but every time I tried, I’d still find myself slowly raising the volume until it was back to 100db.
 After my hearing issue, I had no choice.
 I couldn’t risk further damaging my ears.
-It turns out, everyone that said monitoring at lower volumes is better was right.
+It turns out everyone that said monitoring at lower volumes is better was right.
 Not only does it save your ears, but it is also great for leveling purposes because you can hear transients better.
 More importantly, the lesson I learned is to try new things that are difficult because you’ll always learn something.

 Having my phone out while working

-Text messages, email, Facebook, Instagram… These things are only there to inhibit my workflow by distracting me and making my work take longer.
-Breaks are important, but distractions will stop your thought process and make it difficult to keep focused on the task at hand.
-For example, say you’re mixing a song and while you’re listening to the song you say to yourself, I want to tweak the EQ on that guitar.
+Text messages, email, Facebook, Instagram… These things only inhibit my workflow by distracting me and making my work take longer.
+Breaks are essential, but distractions will stop your thought process and make it difficult to keep focused on the task at hand.
+For example, say you’re mixing a song, and while you’re listening to the song, you say to yourself, I want to tweak the EQ on that guitar.
 Then you get a text message from your friend, Joe, who starts asking you how to deal with a problem he’s having with his girlfriend, Rita.
 When you finally get back to work, it’s likely you’ve forgotten all about how you wanted to tweak the EQ on that guitar.

 Not listening to references or rough mixes